isomerpages/mindef-digitaliti/pages/FAQs.md

 **Question**:.
 Can we post our Open House visit on Social Media Platforms (Instagram, TikTok etc)?

-**Answer**: You are not allowed to take photos and videos during your visit.
-Only photos will be allowed at Sector B - Vehicle Static Display!
+**Answer**: You are only allowed to post the photos taken at approved sites - Sector B: Vehicle Static Display.

 **Question**: Will lunch be catered for?